ashleybaxter/iamashley/_posts/2017-02-21-turning-my-robbery-into-a-positive-experience.markdown

 * Make sure you have new for old cover.
 This means if your 10 year-old dSLR gets stolen, the insurer will replace it with the current model.
 * Inform your insurer of any high value items.
 If your £3000 TV is damaged, your insurer may not pay out because it's a high value item you didn't disclose.
 The more honest you are, the better.
 Don't leave stuff out so your premium is cheaper.
 * Your work equipment won't be insured under your home insurance, so ensure you have business insurance for your contents.
 According to Gartner, a laptop is stolen every 53 seconds!
-Coincendentally, Jack just rolled out the ability to <a href="https://withjack.co.uk/quote">insure your business contents</a>.
+Coincendentally, With Jack just rolled out the ability to <a href="https://withjack.co.uk/quote">insure your business contents</a>.
 * I wrote a about my burglary from a business perspective <a href="https://withjack.co.uk/insurance/2017/01/25/ive-been-burgled.html">on Jack's blog</a>.
 If your work equipment is stolen, can you still function as a business?
 What about back-ups?
 These were the questions I had to address when it happened to me.